 Main reasons

 The thick and fluffy coat of a pet is not only an indicator of its physical health, but also a source of pride for a caring owner.
-And if the animal begins to lose its beautiful fur coat, then you should find out the reason why the cat's hair is climbing.
-As a rule, the causes leading to hair loss in a pet can be divided into the following groups:
+And if the animal begins to lose its beautiful coat, then you should find out the reason why the cat’s hair is coming out.
+As a rule, the reasons leading to hair loss in a pet can be divided into the following groups:

 Physiological factors

-This category includes primarily seasonal molting.
+This category primarily includes seasonal molting.
 Spring and autumn coat changes are associated with the preparation of the animal for the summer and winter seasons.
-The duration of the phenomenon can be delayed for several months.
-It should also be borne in mind that in conditions of apartment maintenance with a constant air temperature, the boundaries of the off-season molt can be erased.
+The duration of the phenomenon may last for several months.
+It should also be taken into account that in apartment conditions with a constant air temperature, the boundaries of interseasonal molting can be erased.

-Physiological reasons also include the loss of coat during pregnancy and feeding offspring.
-During this critical period, the mother's body gives the maximum amount of vitamins and minerals, which adversely affects the condition of the coat.
+Physiological reasons also include loss of fur during pregnancy and nursing.
+During this crucial period, the mother’s body releases the maximum amount of vitamins and minerals, which adversely affects the condition of the coat.
 After giving birth and feeding the kittens, the condition returns to normal, and the fluffy coat takes on its original appearance.

-Hair loss is often seen in older cats.
-As a rule, it thins on the muzzle and around the ears.
+Hair loss is common in older cats.
+As a rule, it thins out on the muzzle and around the ears.

-Often the reason why a cat's hair climbs all year round is an allergy.
-Such a reaction occurs to drugs, dust, household chemicals, detergents.
+Often the reason why a cat sheds hair all year round is due to allergies.
+This reaction occurs to medications, dust, household chemicals, and detergents.
 Food allergies are common in animals.
-It is not uncommon for hair to fall out as a result of contact dermatitis, such as an allergy to chemicals or plants.
-One of the causes of hair loss is also considered flea, which develops as a result of a pathological reaction to flea bites.
+Often, hair falls out due to the development of contact dermatitis, for example, when allergies to chemicals or plants develop.
+One of the causes of hair loss is also considered to be flea infestation, which develops as a result of a pathological reaction to flea bites.

-In case of allergic hair loss, the owner will also observe itching, redness of the skin, and anxiety of the animal.
+In case of allergic hair loss, the owner will also observe itching, redness of the skin, and restlessness of the animal.

-For information on what it looks like, what symptoms are characterized by flea dermatitis in a cat, see this video:
+To see what it looks like and what symptoms are characterized by flea dermatitis in a cat, watch this video:

 Often, hair loss is caused by a lack of vitamins and minerals in the diet.
-An unbalanced content of vitamin A, D, E, group B in the feed is the cause of thinning of the cat's coat.
+An unbalanced content of vitamins A, D, E, and group B in food is the cause of thinning of a cat’s coat.
 Taurine plays an important role in maintaining a healthy coat.
 When choosing a diet for your pet, you need to monitor the optimal content of not only complete protein, but also taurine, vitamins and minerals.

-In addition to the lack of elements, poor nutrition leads to dysfunction of the gastrointestinal tract in the form of dysbacteriosis, which often leads to an unhealthy appearance of the coat, prolonged molting.
+In addition to the lack of elements, poor nutrition leads to dysfunction of the gastrointestinal tract in the form of dysbacteriosis, which often leads to an unhealthy coat and prolonged molting.

-Such contagious diseases, as often are the reason why a cat's hair falls out in tufts.
-In addition to baldness, which can be both focal and general, with such pathologies, itching, dandruff, purulent processes on the skin, anxiety, and weight loss are also observed. also worsen the condition of the coat and lead to its loss.
+Such contagious diseases are often the reason why a cat's hair falls out in clumps.
+In addition to baldness, which can be either focal or general, such pathologies also cause itching, dandruff, purulent processes on the skin, anxiety, and weight loss. also worsen the condition of the coat and lead to its loss.

 Bacterial and viral diseases